Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Experimental Results

+A similar pattern appears in EDA and IHS.
+On EDA, all configurations show small improvements, but \textbf{\textsc{Flare}} provides the most balanced outcome $(+2.36,\ +0.69,\ +0.31)$, while BpT-w Fisher and BpT-wo Fisher show weaker or inconsistent Harm-Avoidance.
+On IHS, which contains stronger population heterogeneity, base-only and CAA-wo Fisher settings remain unstable, especially in $\Delta H$.
+In contrast, \textbf{\textsc{Flare}} produces consistent positive gains $(+4.09,\ +6.00,\ +3.09)$.
+On Percept-R, Fisher regularization alone yields negative or marginal average changes $(\Delta B{=}-1.71,\ \Delta H{=}-0.20,\ \Delta E{=}-4.99)$, and BpT-wo Fisher also remains unstable $(\Delta B{=}-2.18,\ \Delta H{=}-1.63,\ \Delta E{=}+1.97)$.
+CAA-wo Fisher improves the results $(+0.85,\ +4.24,\ +2.42)$, suggesting that latent-cluster adaptation is useful, but still limited by the base representation.
+The full \textbf{\textsc{Flare}} model achieves the strongest and most consistent gains $(+4.15,\ +7.34,\ +3.32)$.

-These findings collectively demonstrate that Fisher regularization establishes a stable and equitable representational foundation, while the Cluster Adaptation and Aggregation (CAA) module leverages this stability to refine subgroup alignment and performance.
+These findings collectively demonstrate that Fisher regularization establishes a stable and equitable representational foundation, while the Cluster Adaptation and Aggregation (CAA) Stage leverages this stability to refine subgroup alignment and performance.